-I always pay attention to how food is affecting my mood and my body.
+I always pay attention to how food affects my mood and body.
 As a part of my nutritional awareness, I focus on how I feel after eating certain foods.
-I learned a long time ago that food is not just about nutrition it is also about emotions.
+I learned a long time ago that food is not just about nutrition.
+It is also about emotions.

-We all need to indulge occasionally, and that is exactly what I did last Saturday.
+We all need to indulge occasionally; that is precisely what I did last Saturday.

 The story behind the food.

 There is a story behind Ikea.
-I lived in the UK for ten years, many of those with my partner at that time.
-And I remember many, many happy trips to Ikea where every trip would end with a visit to the Ikea restaurant for Swedish meatballs.
+I lived in the UK for ten years, many of those with my partner then.
+And I remember many, many happy trips to Ikea, where every trip would end with a visit to the Ikea restaurant for Swedish meatballs.
 In other words, I associate Swedish meatballs with good memories; It makes me feel good.
 It is also a habit to have meatballs at Ikea.
 An association that has become ingrained in my brain: Ikea = meatballs.

 I had made my plan: Arrive at Ikea, get some “Crayons”, eat them all while I shop, and finish off with Swedish Meatballs and chips.
-When I arrived at Ikea, I was very disappointed to see they didn’t have “Crayons.”
+When I arrived at Ikea, I was very disappointed that they didn’t have “Crayons.”
 However, they did have my other favourite: Bassett’s wine gums.
-I decided to indulge and “since I was picking up one bad thing, I might as well have more”….and I did. –“But only for the taste”, even though I knew very well what they were going to taste like and that I probably wasn’t going to enjoy them.
+I decided to indulge, and “since I was picking up one bad thing, I might as well have more”,….and I did. –“But only for the taste”, even though I knew very well what they would taste like and that I probably wasn’t going to enjoy them.

-During my shopping trip, I was continuously stuffing myself.
-Enjoying what I was eating while also in a hurry to finish my bag of candy.
+During my shopping trip, I was continuously stuffing myself and enjoying what I was eating while also in a hurry to finish my bag of candy.
 Not only do I lose all self-restraint when I eat licorice, but I eat fast.
-Once it’s gone it’s gone, that is my attitude.
-As a child licorice was my comfort food.
-I would buy licorice, and I would smuggle it up to my room where I was often studying/ hiding from stress and tension.
+Once it’s gone, it’s gone; that is my attitude.
+As a child, licorice was my comfort food.
+I would buy licorice and smuggle it up to my room, where I was often studying/ hiding from stress and tension.

 Back to Ikea….

 The day went past.
-When my evening plans cancelled, I decided to go and see a movie.
-On the way out of the cinema, I couldn’t resist getting a “tiny scoop” of buttons and chocolate covered raisins at the local convenience store.
+When my evening plans were cancelled, I decided to go and see a movie.
+On the way out of the cinema, I couldn’t resist getting a “tiny scoop” of buttons and chocolate-covered raisins at the local convenience store.
 They tasted disgusting.
-I was reminded how far I had come with my food habits.
+I was reminded of how far I had come with my food habits.
 I threw them out.